We are here to help

 If I am studying an associate degree – can I still come to college?

 This varies between colleges.
-If you are studying an associate’s degree or diploma, some colleges are able to accept your application, but you do need to be studying full time.
+If you are studying an associate’s degree, some colleges are able to accept your application, but you do need to be studying full time.
 Please contact us for more information.

 Can I apply to College as an international student?